geneontology/contributor-data-pool/README.md

 * data-pools (list, required)
 ** format (required)

-...One of a set of "registered" data types recognized by the GOC.
+⋅⋅⋅One of a set of "registered" data types recognized by the GOC.
 This may include "gaf-2.0", etc.

 ** path (required)
 * comment (optional)
 ** contributors (list, optional)

-...A list of identified contributors.
+⋅⋅⋅A list of identified contributors.

 ** upstream (list, optional)
 ** refresh (optional)

-...A hint about how often you will refresh the data.
+⋅⋅⋅A hint about how often you will refresh the data.

 This list is currently very much in flux and will be revised.